par7133/RADXIDE/README.md

 # RADXIDE

 <br>
-Originally envisioned for RAD development in PHP...
+Envisioned for RAD development in PHP..
 <br><br>
 RADXIDE checks for the existance of the Working Dir in /home/YourUser/.radxwork.